CarlosMendez1997Col/Applications-and-use-of-IA/README.md

-# Applications of GeoAI-ML-DL-ANN in water resources
+# Applications of geospatial data and artificial intelligence (GeoAI) in water resources